 Who We Are

 CID has become a go-to source for electoral and civic engagement research, including the examination of nationally relevant election reforms such as automatic voter registration, online voter registration and vote centers.
-Legislators, public agencies, advocates, researchers, media (state and national) and community leaders use its pioneering research to track disparities and opportunities in civic participation by place and population.
+Legislators, public agencies, advocates, researchers, media (state and national) and community leaders use its pioneering research to better understand disparities and opportunities in civic participation by place and population.

 OUR Mission